Exercise-Based Recovery

 • Boredom becomes intolerable.

-• Structure becomes difficult to maintain.
+• Structure becomes impossible to maintain.

 You do not need more motivation.